 Amid the uncertainty and change that has come with the spread of Coronavirus (COVID-19), we seek grounding and strength in our community and mission.
-The coming weeks will pose new challenges to daily life for many, especially around food access and mental wellbeing and we will continue to offer this list of community resources.
+This time will continue to pose new challenges to daily life for many, especially around food access and mental wellbeing, and we will continue to offer this list of community resources.

 - City of Minneapolis gap funding for housing

 - Emergency food support from the Minneapolis Department of Human Services

 - A guide to Minnesota’s Stay at Home order effective March 27 at 11:59 pm.

 - Hunger Solutions: find meals for your family by zip code.